jnunyez/build-oai-gnb/README.md

    ```

-3. Push image (webui or open5gs) container to registry (in this case an insecure registry).
+3. Push image `oai-gnb` container to registry (in this case an insecure registry).

-   * Push open5gs base image:
    ```
    load-image oai_gnb
    ```